vitessio/website/content/en/docs/19.0/user-guides/configuration-basic/vtctld.md

 F0426 11:11:40.363545   14833 server.go:223] Failed to open topo server (etcd2,localhost:2379,/vitess/global): dial tcp 127.0.0.1:2379: connect: connection refused
 ```

 The `service_map` flag allows you to configure the grpc APIs that a Vitess server exposes as grpc.
-If grpc-vtctl is not specified as a service\_map for vtctld, you will not be able to access it using `vtctlclient`.
+If grpc-vtctl is not specified as a service\_map for vtctld, you will not be able to access it using `vtctldclient`.
 Similarly, if grpc-vtctld is not specified as a service\_map for vtctld, you will not be able to access it using `vtctldclient`.

 vtctld is usually not very resource intensive.
 But you may need to provision more if you plan to run the `VDiff` command.
 This functionality will soon be moved to vttablet.